KaranBE/UserManagement/README.md

 npm install -g nodemon
 npm install
-and then run run project by "npm start"
+and then run project by "npm start"

 for backend /nodejs